jan-casas/vsc-compute-dash/README.md

   managing construction model data, processing commits, and integrating version control features into project workflows.

-> [!IMPORTANT]
-> The aim of this project is developing a minimum viable product (MVP) to test the interaction
-> and the link with the Business Intelligence (BI) of the manufacturers.
-> Only the [Dolcker & Clip](https://dolcker.es/dolcker-system#descargas) system by Dolcker has been
-> implemented.
-> The project is only tested on a local machine and is not yet deployed to a production server
-> (Speckle Server, Rhino Compute).

 ### Input Data

 The input data for the project consists of a surface representing the facade of a building.
 This